RarelyCharlie/rarelycharlie.github.io/_chat/chat01.md

   - 28 Have you lost your job?
   - 24 You must be feeling so confised and lost.
 - 3M It's my boss.
 He was my assistant unti last month and now he's been promoted above me.
 - 1M And that was OK.
-H'es someone I have great respect for.
+He's someone I have great respect for.
 He'll go far.
 - 1M But he's been very nasty to me since he got the promotion.
 - 1M I don't know what to do.
 - 1Q Choose how to respond: